jjhbotache/easy-site/README.md

 - calendar crud for company admin
    - c
       - --limit the hours the company admin can book an appointment-- (can only multipliers)
-      - --send an email to the user --
+      - --send an email to the user--
       - --autofill the form when a minibox is clicked--
    - r ead the appointments
       - ~~show the details in the modal~~